bradipao/bradipao.github.io/grafx/fractals/koch-3d.md

 1. For each segment in the space:
    1. Divide segment in three equal sub-segments
-   2. eplace the central sub-segment with two sub-segments, identical to removed one, placed as a triangle
+   2. Replace the central sub-segment with two sub-segments, identical to removed one, placed as a triangle
 2. Repeat step 1 until number of iterations reached

 The final result, at different numbers of iteratios, is shown in the figure below (from Wikipedia).